 Being part of the Greater Kruger means you can see all your African safari favourites while out on drive in Timbavati, including lions, leopards, cheetahs, wild dogs, elephants, rhinos, giraffes, zebras, hippos and more.
 Not to mention the amazing diversity of bird life!

-Timbavati is one of my favourite reserves, not just because I met my husband there five years ago but because it offers excellent game viewing and (if staying at the right lodges) it can be a lot less crowded than other reserves like Sabi Sands, Thornybush and Madikwe.
+Timbavati Private Game Reserve is one of my favourite reserves, not just because I met my husband there five years ago but because it offers excellent game viewing and (if staying at the right lodges) it can be a lot less crowded than other reserves like Sabi Sands, Thornybush and Madikwe.

 Please note that while a lot of sites promote that Timbavati is home to rare wild white lions, unfortunately the two female white lions that existed in recent years have since died (the remaining female was killed in a lion fight in 2017).
 The only existing wild white lion we are aware of is a male that hangs around Kruger National Park, between Satara and Singita.